 Figure 5 Source: ycharts.com

 Where has the money been going this year?
 Well, precious metals have received a lot of money.
 If you look at Figure 5 gold is on the blue line, gold is up 12.72% this year, most of that has come just in the last couple of months on the heels of the interest rate cut, disappointed and the escalation in the trade war with China.
 Copper is falling, and silver is all over the place this year.
 The point is, money is flowing into those safe-haven assets of gold and other precious metals.

 Again, that’s just another sign that people are getting a little bit nervous about the market.
 The market volatility index spiked significantly going from around a 13 to about a 22.
 That’s a significant rise in the market volatility index.
 It’s simply a signal telling us we should expect more market volatility in the short term.
 Keep us apprised of how you’re feeling what you’re thinking.
 Your emotions are really important here.
 We want to help you understand exactly what we’re doing and how it fits into your overall retirement plan.

 Do you have questions about your plan?
-If you’re looking for a second opinion or would like to stress-test your portfolio for the future, fill out the form below or give us a call anytime at 913-393-1000.
+If you’re looking for a second opinion or would like to stress-test your portfolio for the future, schedule a complimentary consultation below or give us a call anytime at 913-393-1000.

 Founder & CEO

 Select the office you would like to meet with.
 We can meet in-person, by virtual meeting, or by phone.
 Then it’s just two simple steps to schedule a time for your Complimentary Consultation.